abman23/abman23.github.io/_pages/about.md

 I've been recognized with prestigious awards, including 1st-Rank in ML competition, Best Paper awards at key IEEE conferences, and the Grand Prize for research excellence from Korea University.

 My research interests include:
-- Gen AI Solution for Wireless Comm Systems
+- Gen AI Solutions for Wireless Comm Systems
 - On-Device AI/LLM

 <!-- - Wireless communication